dfinity/snsdemo/README.md

 say NNS dapp setup
 read -rp "Log in to the nns and check that the launchpad is there.
 OK?  " read -rp "Create a neuron with 500M ICP and an 8 year dissolve delay.
-OK?  " read -rp "Add this principal as a hotkey: $(dfx identity get-principal)  OK? "
+OK?  "
 ```
 -->